NMA93/Accessibility-Designer-Guide/docs/Architecture/context.md

 ---

 ## Active and inactive status
 It is also a matter of context if we only show certain contents of a page by interaction.
 The user must be able to determine the connection between trigger and appearing content at any time.
 Active elements should therefore always be highlighted.
-See also chapter [Nested content](/Accessibility-Designer-Guide/docs/Architecture/nested-content/) to get more detailed information on this topic.
+See also chapter [nested content]({{ site.baseurl }}{% link docs/Architecture/nested-content.md %} "nested-content") to get more detailed information on this topic.
 {: .mb-6 }